Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlElasticPoolActivity.md

 ## SYNTAX

 ```
-Get-AzureRmSqlElasticPoolActivity [-ServerName] <String> [-ElasticPoolName] <String> [-OperationId <Guid>]
+Get-AzSqlElasticPoolActivity [-ServerName] <String> [-ElasticPoolName] <String> [-OperationId <Guid>]
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlElasticPoolActivity** cmdlet gets the status of operations on an elastic pool for an Azure SQL Database.
+The **Get-AzSqlElasticPoolActivity** cmdlet gets the status of operations on an elastic pool for an Azure SQL Database.
 You can see the status of both pool creation and configuration updates.

 ## EXAMPLES

 ### Example 1: Get the status of operations for an elastic pool
 ```
-PS C:\>Get-AzureRmSqlElasticPoolActivity -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -ElasticPoolName "ElasticPool01"
+PS C:\>Get-AzSqlElasticPoolActivity -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -ElasticPoolName "ElasticPool01"
 ```

 This command gets the status of the operations for the elastic pool named ElasticPool01.